hiimtmac/psql-kit/README.md

 ### Binding

 Dont be vulnerable to SQL injection with user inputted data.
-Im a moron so I probably didnt do this right but I tried my best.
 You can use `PSQLBind(_ value: T)` to sanitize and bind your variables to the query.
 Additionaly, you can add the `.asBind()` modifier (sometimes you need to do it with variables to make compiler happy.
 IDK why but its more safe that way anyways I guess?)

 ```swift
 let m = Moon.as("m")